Windsor Spring Physical Education 2023-2024

 7. Be respectful to teachers and peers

-The above rules for physical education have been explained in our class setting and individually as needed.
+The above rules for physical education will be explained in our class setting and individually as needed.
 Please go over PE rules with your child.
 Discipline will follow the “Code of Student Conduct and Discipline” and the “Parent/ Student Handbook”.
 Discipline Plan: (1) verbal warning (2) time out (3) note home to parent or guardian (signed and returned to PE the next day or the student will not be allowed to participate) (4) a parent conference and finally an office referral.

 If you have any concerns or questions about PE please let me know.